The Inner Light (Star Trek: The Next Generation): Critical reception

 The episode is the favorite episode of actor Patrick Stewart, who played Captain Jean-Luc Picard.
 Star Trek writer Susan Sackett notes that it is also her favorite episode even though it is not one she wrote.

-"The Inner Light" was ranked among the top five episodes in a "viewers' choice" marathon that was broadcast just before the premiere of the series finale.
-IO9 ranked "The Inner Light" as the 8th best episode of all Star Trek episodes up to 2011.
+In 2011, io9 ranked "The Inner Light" as the eighth best episode of all (then) six television series in the Star Trek franchise.